Gerbera Daisies – 7 Simple Care and Handling Tips You Can Use

-The popularity of gerbera daisies among flower lovers has steadily risen over the last several years, so much in fact, that many growers have had to increase their production of this colorful flower in order to meet the demand.
+The popularity of gerbera daisies among flower lovers has steadily risen over the last several years.
+Growers have had to increase the production of this colorful flower in order to meet the demand.

 Sending a bright, colorful gerbera daisy bouquet is a thoughtful and trendy way to celebrate any occasion.